 JSOniq is an expressive and highly optimizable language to query and update NoSQL stores.
 It enables developers to leverage the same productive high-level language across a variety of NoSQL products.

 The JSound schema language is stable as well, but should still be considered beta.
-Syntactic shortcuts will be added at some point.

 - let $stats := collection("stats")

 - "avg": avg($access.response_time),

 - "hits": count($access)

 The JSONiq syntax enables to dynamically construct objects and arrays using a syntax close to JSON.
 Nesting of expressions inside these constructors are allowed.
 JSONiq also provides a syntax for updating JSON objects and array.